Jbleezy/BO2-Reimagined/README.md

 * No longer changes player vertical velocity while firing
 * No longer automatically switched to weapon when picked up
 * No longer disassembles when overheated
+* Pulls in powerups more frequently
+* Pulls in powerups twice as fast
 * Weapon is taken when overheated
 * Buildable table model no longer shows while player has weapon
 * Added heat percentage on HUD